KasparEtter/ef1p/pages/email/email.md

 [disposable email addresses](https://en.wikipedia.org/wiki/Disposable_email_address) on the fly, this protection against abuse can easily be circumvented.
 If the subaddressing scheme is publicly known, spammers can just remove the tag from customized addresses.
-A better approach against unsolicited messages is to create proper [email aliases or forwarding addresses](#alias-address), which are indistinguishable from ordinary addresses.
+A better method against unsolicited messages is to create proper [email aliases or forwarding addresses](#alias-address), which are indistinguishable from ordinary addresses.
 The disadvantage of this approach is that you have to set them up before you can use them.
 If you use a custom domain for your emails, you might be able to use a so-called catch-all address